Jabberwocky238/Gasoline/README.md

 English | [中文](README_CN.md)

 **Gasoline** is a TCP-based mesh networking tool inspired by WireGuard.
-It provides a flexible VPN solution with **customizable transport layers**, designed for bypassing network restrictions and censorship resistance, building secure mesh networks.
+It provides a flexible VPN solution with **customizable transport layers**, designed for bypassing GFW and anti-censorship, building secure mesh networks.

 ## Features